 What Is A Good Frequency Response & Crossover Setting For The Rear Speakers?

-The good frequency response for the rear speaker is 70Hz to 120Khz and should be set to 80Hz crossover because they always don’t have low bass frequencies to play.
+In-Short: The good frequency response for the rear speaker is 70Hz to 20Khz and should be set to 80Hz crossover because they always don’t have low bass frequencies to play.

-Why 80Hz crossover?
+In-Depth: Why 80Hz crossover?
 Because in the background there are usually mid-range frequencies of voices or sounds.
-Like vehicles are running beyond the character on the screen or spectators are cheering like in the gladiator movie.
+Like vehicles running beyond the character on the screen or spectators cheering like in the Gladiator movie.
 From mid-range I mean 70Hz to upward.

-But when explosions are happening in the background such as in 007 or mission impossible movies then those sounds will be shifted to the subwoofer to be played by.
+But when explosions are happening in the background such as in 007 or mission impossible movies then those sounds will be shifted to the subwoofer to be played.

 What Is A Good Frequency Response & Crossover Setting For The Atmos Speakers?

-The good frequency response for Atmos speakers is 70Hz to 120Khz and it should be set to 80Hz crossover because they too don’t get those low frequencies to play.
+In-Short: The good frequency response for Atmos speakers is 70Hz to 20Khz and it should be set to 80Hz crossover because they too don’t get those low frequencies to play.

 But when it is thunder rumbling or a gun is shooting from a helicopter then it will shift those frequencies to the subwoofer to play.
 The sub will give that thumping effect to it.